chartchuo/dart-nats/README.md

     barSub = natsClient.sub('bar');
   }
 ```
-Step 3 Use as Stream in StreamBuilder
+Use as Stream in StreamBuilder
 ```dart
           StreamBuilder(
             stream: fooSub.stream,